stepanJSN/hospital-backend/README.md

 “Hospital” is an application to make doctor's appointments more comfortable.
 It offers a user-friendly interface for all users: administrators, patients and doctors.
 This is the backend part.
-Frontend: https://github.com/Stepan22-prog/hospital-frontend The service responsible for saving notifications is located in a separate repository: https://github.com/Stepan22-prog/hospital-notification
+Frontend: https://github.com/Stepan22-prog/hospital-frontend

 ## Functionality
 **Patients(customers)**